XpertAI: uncovering regression model strategies for sub-manifolds: Our Method: XpertAI

 We abstract the ML model as a function $f$ mapping the input $x$ to a real-valued output $y$.
 The model may either be a pure black-box or a neural network with multiple layers.
 We define the range experts as the following collection of functions building on the output of the ML model:

 where $\rho_{0,\tau}(y) = \min(\max(y,0),\tau)$ clips the input to the interval $[0,\tau]$.
-A low $\tau$ corresponds to a more specialized expert.
-The transformation in Eq.\ \eqref{eq:experts} is also known as thermometer coding.
+A low $\tau$ corresponds to more specialized experts.
+The kind of transformation in Eq.\ \eqref{eq:experts} is also known as thermometer coding.
 The architecture that results from appending these experts is shown in Fig.\ \ref{fig:models}.
 Assuming the values of $y$ are always positive (which we can ensure through offsetting) we can reconstitute the output prediction by summing the experts' outputs:

-The mapping from $y$ to $z$ and back to $y$ can be seen as a virtual layer whose insertion does not affect the input-output mapping, but that provides additional functionality.
-Unlike previous formulations of virtual layers \cite{vielhaben-fourier}, ours is placed at the output, enabling a disentanglement of the explanation in terms of those range experts.
+The mapping from $y$ to $z$ and back to $y$ can be seen as a virtual layer which does not affect the input-output mapping, but that provides additional functionality.
+Unlike previous formulations of virtual layers \cite{vielhaben-fourier}, ours is placed at the output, enabling a disentanglement of the explanation in terms of output ranges.

 Consider now the task of attribution.
 Classical explanation techniques would attribute $y$ to the features of $x$ (something we denote by $\mathcal{E}(y,x)$).
 The virtual layer allows us to compose two attribution steps: